j4david/duckdb_fdw/README.md

 #### S3 (Recommended: USER MAPPING)

-For security, prefer storing S3 credentials in **USER MAPPING** rather than server options. `pg_foreign_server` options are public-readable by default; `USER MAPPING` credentials are only visible to the mapped user and superusers.[file:1]
+For security, prefer storing S3 credentials in **USER MAPPING** rather than server options. `pg_foreign_server` options are public-readable by default; `USER MAPPING` credentials are only visible to the mapped user and superusers.

 ```sql
 CREATE SERVER s3_srv FOREIGN DATA WRAPPER duckdb_fdw